fedorenchik/PlanetVim/docs/PLUGINS.md

 python3 scripts/benchmark.py --runs 5 --xvfb /path/to/Xvfb --output /tmp/planetvim-startup.json
 ```

-The benchmark starts real GVim with the full distribution and fresh isolated
+The benchmark starts real GVim with the full distribution and isolated config
-config/state/cache directories.
+and state directories.
+It shares the menu-hint cache after an excluded warmup;
+use `--cold-cache` for an empty PlanetVim cache on each run (this does not flush
+the operating system file cache).
 Each startup sample measures elapsed time from
 an early pre-vimrc hook through the first event-loop callback after `VimEnter`.
 Process launch-through-exit wall time is recorded separately.
 Startup includes
 GUI initialization and plugins, but does not wait for language